Statement of Purpose

 Clarity and ease of access

-We feel that our men’s health clinic’s services should be available to everyone.
+We feel that our services should be available to everyone.
 This means that accessibility and understanding is key.
 We try to use as little medical jargon as possible to improve patient understanding of their conditions and treatment.
-All of our services are available and easily accessible online.
+All of our services are available and easily accessible across the UK.
 Finally, our services are high quality and cost effective, to increase the accessible population.